leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/cIS.md

 <img src="{{ site.baseurl }}/DamCensusImages/collaborate.PNG" alt="collaborate" style="width:67%;" />

 This will be the link you share to allow users to access and submit to the survey.

+## Accessing Survey123 through field app

+Taking this survey into the field is made easier through apps that are available for both iOS and Android. the link to download the app is available on the same website you downloaded the [Survey123 Connect](https://www.esri.com/en-us/arcgis/products/arcgis-survey123/resources?rmedium=www_esri_com_EtoF&rsource=/en-us/arcgis/products/survey123/resources) program from.
+You can also go to your phone or tablet's app store and then search for "Survey123" and download "ArcGIS Survey123" by ESRI.

+When the app finishes downloading launch it and sign into your ArcGIS Online account.

+Open the link you created earlier on the Survey123 website using your device.
+This should open a browser window that prompts you to open the survey in browser or field app.
+You'll want to tap to open the survey in the field app.

+The form will download and then launch, you can close out of the survey by tapping the **x** in the corner.

+To access and use the survey, launch the survey by tapping on it from the home page of the app and then tapping collect at the bottom.
+Fill out the survey and then hit the check mark in the bottom to submit.